Mutations (Vijay Iyer album)

-Mutations is a studio album by American jazz pianist Vijay Iyer recorded in 2013 and released on the ECM label in 2014.
+Mutations is a studio album by jazz pianist Vijay Iyer recorded in September 2013 and released on ECM the following year.
+The titular suite features a string quartet consisting of violinists Michi Wiancko and Miranda Cuckson, violist Kyle Armbrust, and cellist Kivie Cahn-Lipman.

 Reception

-The Allmusic review by Thom Jurek awarded the album 4½ stars out of 5, stating "Mutations rewards with well-considered, inspired performances".
+The AllMusic review by Thom Jurek awarded the album 4½ stars out of 5, stating "Mutations rewards with well-considered, inspired performances."

 Writing for All About Jazz, John Kelman said "Mutations is a landmark recording from an artist who, while already possessing an admirable discography, has clearly been limited to more decidedly jazz-oriented concerns.
-Representing a significant musical shift, if Mutations is but the first sign of the greater freedom ECM plans to afford Iyer, the only vaticinator of what's to follow will surely be its complete and utter unpredictability".
-The Guardian review by John Fordham awarded the album 4 stars noting "It's thoughtful, typically original, and unexpectedly very exciting".
+Representing a significant musical shift, if Mutations is but the first sign of the greater freedom ECM plans to afford Iyer, the only vaticinator of what's to follow will surely be its complete and utter unpredictability."

+The Guardian review by John Fordham awarded the album 4 stars noting "It's thoughtful, typically original, and unexpectedly very exciting."
 Rob Shepherd, writing for PostGenre, noted "Vijay Iyer’s first for ECM is also arguably his best [to date].
 While his previous releases showcased a supremely talented pianist, it appears that signing with the Munich based label opened a number of doors creatively for him."

-Not all reviews were as enthusiastic, with JazzTimes stating that Mutations is a major disappointment.
+Not all reviews were as enthusiastic, with JazzTimes stating that "Mutations is a major disappointment.
 The problem is Iyer's writing for strings.
 There is a 10-part suite for string quartet, piano and electronics.
 The suite is stunningly devoid of the aesthetic and emotional content that makes most people listen to music.
-Qualities such as lyric discovery, melodic fulfillment and rhythmic engagement are absent".
+Qualities such as lyric discovery, melodic fulfillment and rhythmic engagement are absent."